 Admission to the Master of Education in School Leadership

 Interested candidates must receive an initial recommendation from their respective school district or charter organization in order to apply for the program.
 Once recommended, candidates will complete the online application for graduate studies, including the provision of letters of recommendation, GRE scores (if applicable), and an official transcript.
-All candidates will be scheduled for a phone interview with a panel of assessors.
-Candidates who demonstrate a readiness for leadership in the program will then be invited to participate in a daylong leadership simulation held at the university.
-Once all elements of the admission process are completed, the twenty members of the cohort will be selected, in partnership with their nominating district/charter organization, and offered admissions to the program.
+All candidates will be scheduled for a phone interview with the program director/staff.
+Candidates who demonstrate a readiness for leadership in the program will then be invited to participate in a leadership simulation.
+Once all elements of the admission process are completed, the members of the cohort will be selected and offered admissions to the program.

 Military and Experience Policy